fireeye-ops/cache/resume.md

 #### Systems Administrator - June 2011 to July 2012

-* Resolved hundreds of web hosting-related issues per week through a support ticket system.
+* Resolved hundreds of web hosting-related and dedicated server/VPS issues per week through a support ticket system.
-* Internally filed bug reports and wrote documentation for internal wikis and knowledgebase.
+* Internally filed bug reports and wrote documentation for HG's wikis and knowledgebase.

 #### Systems Monitoring - December 2011 to July 2012